MI Console Overview

 The Overview tab displays information about all MI application services, including:

-• their status,
+• their status;

-• RAM, CPU, and disc space usage,
+• RAM, CPU, and disk space usage;

 • general information, as well as events related to those services.